 View my CV as: pdf

 Matthew E. Taylor graduated magna cum laude with a double major in computer science and physics from Amherst College in 2001.
 After working for two years as a software developer, he began his Ph.D. work at the University of Texas at Austin with an MCD fellowship from the College of Natural Sciences.
 He received his doctorate from the Department of Computer Sciences in the summer of 2008, supervised by Peter Stone.
 Matt then completed a two year postdoctoral research position at the University of Southern California with Milind Tambe and spent 2.5 years as an assistant professor at Lafayette College in the computer science department.
 He is currently an assistant professor at Washington State University in the School of Electrical Engineering and Computer Science and is a recipient of the National Science Foundation CAREER award.
-Current research interests include intelligent agents, multi-agent systems, reinforcement learning, and transfer learning.
+Current research interests include intelligent agents, multi-agent systems, reinforcement learning, transfer learning, and robotics.